3 mobiles seized from jail inmates

-Three mobile phones and as many illegal capsules were recovered from inmates of the Model Jail at Burail.
+Three mobile phones and capsules were found in Burail jail here yesterday.

-The complainant, Amandeep Singh, Additional Superintendent (Jail), reported that an inmate, Sulakhan Singh, had gone for a hearing at the District Courts in Sector 43 yesterday.
+The complainant, Amandeep Singh, Additional Superintendent, reported that during a search at Barrack No. 8, three mobile phones and banned capsules were recovered from Abhishek (24) and Shubham Arora (22).

-On his return to the jail, he was checked by warder Sikander Singh, who found three illegal capsules concealed in his rectum.

 Tribune Shorts